 Isaiah 53:2 says “He has no stately form or majesty.”
-This is relevant because Jesus too was seen merely as a poor sage from Bethlehem.1 He lacked the glory and trappings of royalty 2
+This is relevant because Jesus too was seen merely as a poor sage, with a trivial pedigree, and coming from an unimportant town.1 He lacked the glory and trappings of royalty.2

 Isaiah 53:3 says “He was despised … we did not esteem him.”
 This is relevant because Jesus too was widely hated and rejected by the Jews.1